encodis/mokuwiki/README.md

 A comma separated list of words to ignore when building the search index.
 If the value of this options starts with the string "file:" then the remainder of the string will be assumed to be a plain text file containing a list of noise words (one word per line).
 If so this file will be read and used instead.
 The default is a list of common noise words.

+### templates

+TODO for file includes/tags - can have NS level too

 # How it works

 MokuWiki makes two key assumptions about the files that it processes: